PEST Analysis – SKCI Business Strategy Tool

 Our framework allows you to ask the right questions at the right time and provides a clear structure for the development of your strategy.
 Question one is an important step which is often ignored as people assume that they know exactly what is happening in their organisation.
 PEST Analysis is a simple way to step back and really assess your current position in terms of external factors, and therefore allow you to answer, ‘Where are we now?’.

-Additional Strategy resources, including blank worksheets in PowerPoint and Word format, are available from the SKCI Strategy Hub.
+Additional Strategy resources, including blank worksheets in PowerPoint and Word format, are available to download at the top of this webpage.